AverageBlank/linuxDots/Windows/Autohotkey/README.md

 ## For Autostarting:
 Whichever config(s) you are running, you can autostart them by adding them into your autostart folder.
-To do so, run the following command(s) in an elavated(administrator) powershell:
+To do so, open an elavated(administrator) powershell and then change into the Autohotkey directory and then run the command(s) required:

 ### Only Application Bindings:
 ```